-Master study programmes are designed to prepare individuals for independent research (artistic) activities or any other work the performance of which requires scientific knowledge and analytical competence.
-Master studies are carried out at universities where the research (artistic) activities that are in line with the study field are conducted.
-Upon completion of the Master study programme a student is awarded a Master’s Degree in the respective study field.
+Master study programmes are designed to prepare individuals for independent research (the arts) activities or any other work which requires scientific knowledge and analytical competence.
+Master studies are carried out at universities where the research (artistic) activities that are in line with the study field can be conducted.
+Upon completion, a student is awarded a Master’s Degree in the specific study field.

-Master study programmes can be of different orientation, however, they have to comply with the profile of the university and meet labour market demands.
-The nature of the Master study programme must be specified and motivated in a description of the Master study programme.
-It is obligatory to clearly formulate the aims of studies in the description of each Master study programme and relate them to the study results (knowledge, competences and skills) acquired by the graduate who has completed that study programme.
-The aims of study and formulation of the graduate’s competence must reveal the orientation of the study programme.
-The aims and contents of the subjects being studied, study methods, and requirements to the applicants are based on the aims of the Master study programme.
+Master study programmes can be of different orientation; however, they have to comply with the profile of the university and meet labour market demands.
+The nature of the Master study programme must be specified and justified in a description of the Master study programme.
+It is obligatory to clearly formulate the aims of study in the description of each programme and relate them to the study results (knowledge, competences and skills) that will be acquired by the graduate on completion of the study programme.
+The aims of study and the formulation of the graduate’s competence should describe the orientation of the study programme.
+The aims and contents of the subjects being studied, the study methods, and any applicant requirements are based on the aims of the Master study programme.

 Branches of study